- Town of Tunica

 Fall (September–November) 74ºF

 Tunica has so many food options, it can be overwhelming.
 You may need to pick one and just work your way around.
-Every casino has a buffet featuring Southern favorites, as well as a fine dining restaurant that features steaks and fine wines.
+Multiple casinos have buffets featuring Southern favorites, as well as a fine dining restaurants that features steaks and fine wines.
 Depending on the casino, there may be additional restaurants, bars or fast food establishments.
 If you’re looking for a true Southern experience off the beaten path, Tunica features great locally owned favorites: Hollywood Café, “Home of the Fried Dill Pickle”; meat and three restaurant, Blue & White; and Café Marie, located in an 1890s remodeled hotel.